 You can promote your in-app events using email, advertising, social media, and more to create additional awareness and engagement.
 Be sure to include a link to your event’s details page so people can learn more and download your app or game if they haven’t already.

 You can also share your in-app event with our worldwide team of editors for promotional consideration on the App Store.
 We highlight new apps and games, as well as those with significant updates, in-app events or exclusives, cultural or seasonal moments, and more.

 Configuring in App Store Connect

 In-app events are easy to set up and manage in App Store Connect.
-To configure an event, enter your event metadata, select regional availability, and add additional information.
+When creating an event, you’ll enter a reference name (visible only in App Store Connect) and event information, including metadata.
+You’ll also select an event badge and regional availability.
 You can submit events for review independent of a new app version and have up to ten approved events in App Store Connect at a time.
-Up to five events may be published on the App Store at a time.
+You can also use the App Store Connect API to automate metadata upload and submission for your events.
+An app can have up to five events published on the App Store at a time.